Some leads on career-building experience. Most are unpaid; many have training and application requirement!

 Check our Volunteer page for more options

-Arlington Independent Media/Document Arlington A six week television production apprenticeship program open to APS high school students
+Arlington Independent Media/Document Arlington A 6-week TV production apprenticeship program open to APS high school students

 Law Enforcement Explorer Post, Police Department: Interested in law enforcement?
 Are you 14, have completed 8th grade or15-20 years old, learn what it’s like to be a police officer in Arlington

 National Youth Congress, DPR: Learn about careers in the field of parks and recreation under the guidance of a County employee

 Phoenix Bikes: Gain skills as a bike mechanic, earn a new bike, learn leadership skills

 Student Assistant, Summer Camps, DPR: Volunteer summer assistant, must be 12+ and commit to at least four weeks.